briandgomez/Study/Security+/Security Operations.md

 # Firewalls
-- Access lists
+- <u>Firewall</u>: appliance that sits inline in your network and makes decisions about whether traffic should be allowed or disallowed through the firewall
+    - Most firewalls can be on layer 3 devices (routers)

 - Ports/protocols
     - Helps make forwarding decisions based on protocol and port numbers
         - web server = tcp/80 or tcp/443
         - ssh = tcp/22
         - Microsoft rdp = tcp/3389
         - dns query = udp/53
-    - ntp = udp/123
+        - ntp (Network Time Protocol) = udp/123
-    - smtp = tcp/25
+        - smtp (Simple Mail Transfer Protocol) = tcp/25
-    - ftp = tcp/21
+        - ftp (File Transfer Protocol)= tcp/21

 - Rules
-    - They're logical paths
-    - They can be generic or specific
+    - They're logical paths where the most specific firewall rules are at the top and the more generic rules are at the bottom
-    - Can have a implicit deny
+    - Most firewall rules have a implicit deny at the bottom.
+So if there is no firewall rule the traffic is implicitly denied
     - Examples:
         ![alt text](image-29.png)

-- <u>Screened subnets:</u> small network placed between an internal trusted network and the internet.
-Its like a guarded courtyard between the street (internet) and your house (internal network).
+- <u>Screened subnets:</u> small network placed between an internal trusted network and the internet
+    - Its like a guarded courtyard between the street (internet) and your house (internal network).
 Visitors can access the courtyard but can't enter your house without permission.
     - Its an additional layer of security between you and the internet
         ![alt text](image-33.png)

 - IDS/IPS
+    - Usually integrated into an NGFW
     - Different ways to find malicious traffic
     - Can customize IPs rules.
 It can take time to configure rules (false positives can appear)

 # Web Filtering
+- <u>Web Filter</u>: control traffic based on data within content
+    - Can control inappropriate content like not safe for work websites.
+Can be seen as a form of parental controls

 - Agent-based
     - Software agents are installed on individual devices to monitor and filter web traffic
     - Users can be located anywhere